 Season 2018-2019 started for Sophie Karthäuser with Pamina in Mozart´s Zauberflöte at La Monnaie in Brussels under the baton of Antonello Manacorda and the direction of Romeo Castellucci.
 Further Highlights were the world premiere of Annelies van Parys´ A War Requiem with the Belgian National Orchestra, Händel´s Dixit Dominus and Salve Regina with the Trondheim Symphony Orchestra and Paul Agnew, French arias with Concert de la Loge in Caen, Metz and Paris, Leçons de Ténèbres with Ensemble Correspondances and Sébastien Daucé, Mendelssohn´s Elias with Concentus Musicus and Stefan Gottfried in Vienna as well as Mozart-Arias with the B’Rock Orchestra and concerts with Mozart’s Le Nozze di Figaro with René Jacobs in Granada, where she could be heard as Contessa.

 Recent highlights include the world premiere of Annelies van Parys' War Requiem with the Orchestre National de Belgique in Liège, Bruges, Antwerp and Brussels, Handel's Dixit Dominus and Salve Regina with the Trondheim Symphony Orchestra and Paul Agnew, French arias with the Concert de la Loge in Caen, Metz and Paris, Leçons de Ténèbres with the Ensemble Correspondances and Sébastien Daucé in Gdansk, London and Paris, Mendelssohn's Elijah with the Concentus Musicus and Stefan Gottfried at the Vienna Musikverein and Mozart arias with the B'Rock Orchestra and René Jacobs in Evian, Brussels and Eisenstadt, concert performances of Mozart's Le Nozze di Figaro, also with René Jacobs in Granada and Handel's Delirio Amoroso with AKAMUS in Japan.
 Furthermore, Sophie Karthäuser joined the accentus choir and the Insula Orchestra under the direction of Laurence Equilbey for the project "Pastorale for the Planet" with works by Mendelssohn and Weber.
+Ever since 2020 she is regularly on tour with this outstanding project.

 Sophie Karthäuser´s recordings include a solo album of Grétry arias (awarded with Diapason découverte), Haydn’s Il Ritorno di Tobia with Andreas Spering (Jahrespreis der deutschen Schallplattenkritik), Mozart’s complete songs (Cypres), Mozart arias with Kazushi Ono at La Monnaie (Cypres), Händel’s Faramondo (Grand Prix de l’Académie Charles Cros), Mozart’s La Finta Giardinera with René Jacobs (Harmonia Mundi), Haydn´s Creation with William Christie, Pergolesi’s Septem Verba with René Jacobs (Harmonia Mundi) as well as a solo album of french songs (“Green”) inspired by Verlaine with Cédric Tiberghien (Cypres).
 Her recording of Poulenc songs together with pianist Eugene Asti (Harmonia Mundi) as well as Händel’s Orlando (Archiv) were released in 2014.
 Her CD of Lalande´s Leçons de Ténèbres (Hamonia Mundi, 2015) with the Ensemble Correspondances and Sébastien Daucé, highly acclaimed by the press, appeared in March 2015 and was awarded the Diapason d´Or 2015.
 Her CD Kennst du das Land (Harmonia Mundi, 2016), also with pianist Eugene Asti and released in April 2016 by Harmonia Mundi, contains songs of Hugo Wolf and has been highly acclaimed by international critics.
 In May 2018 Bach’s Dialogue Cantatas with Michael Volle and AKAMUS has been released by Harmonia Mundi, followed by Harmonie du soir with Mélodies Françaises by Debussy.
 Her latest album Le Bal des Animuaux, also with Eugene Asti, has been released by Harmonia Mundi in November 2018.